unaxlasa/Water-Tank-Project/README.md

 **Added libraries:**
 * [hc-sr04.h](https://github.com/unaxlasa/Water-Tank-Project/tree/main/WaterTank/WaterTankTrial/hc-sr04.h): For using the ultrasonic sensor.
-* [servo.h](https://github.com/unaxlasa/Water-Tank-Project/tree/main/WaterTank/WaterTankTrial/ServoC.h): For controlling the servo motor.
+* [servo.h](https://github.com/unaxlasa/Water-Tank-Project/tree/main/WaterTank/WaterTankTrial/servo.h): For controlling the servo motor.
 * [bme280.h](https://github.com/unaxlasa/Water-Tank-Project/tree/main/WaterTank/WaterTankTrial/bme280.h): For using the humidity sensor.

-&nbsp;
-We use all 3 timers in our project, in the table below you can see why and with which prescaler we use the them,
+We use all 3 timers in our project, in the table below you can see why and with which prescaler we use the them, &nbsp;
 |           TIMER          | PRESCALER | REASON |
 |:------------------------:|:------------------------------------:|:---:|
 |      `Timer/Counter1`      |    ms    |                         |
 |      `Timer/Counter1`      |    ms    |                         |

-&nbsp;
+Those are some functions we created for the programme.
 &nbsp;
 | FUNCTION NAME | PARAMETERS | RETURN | APPLICATION |
 |:-----------:|:------------------------------------:|:---:|:--:|